Shavkat Mirziyoyev: Domestic reforms

-In the three months following the death of Islam Karimov, Mirziyoyev began to hint at reforms to longstanding policies that had held back the Uzbek economy and isolated the country internationally, so many analysts believed that Mirziyoyev would be a better president than his predecessor.
+In the three months following the death of Islam Karimov, Mirziyoyev began to hint at reforms to longstanding policies that had held back the Uzbek economy and isolated the country internationally.
+Consequently, many analysts believed that Mirziyoyev would be a better president than his predecessor.

-However, the German Federal Ministry for Economic Cooperation and Development noted that "The people of Uzbekistan play no part in political decision-making processes.
-So far, no parliamentary or presidential election held in the post-Soviet era has been considered as either free or fair by the international community...
+However, the German Federal Ministry for Economic Cooperation and Development noted that "the people of Uzbekistan play no part in political decision‑making processes.
+So far, no parliamentary or presidential election held in the post‑Soviet era has been considered as either free or fair by the international community ...
 Given the sensitive political situation in Uzbekistan, development cooperation activities there are implemented as far away from government circles as possible."
 Nevertheless, some positive results of his rule are visible.
 Uzbekistan created more than 336,000 new jobs in 2017.
-The volume of exports increased by almost 15 percent.
-In 2018, the total financial indicator of exports is expected at 12.1 billion US dollars.
-He initiated the project of "Tashkent City", intended to attract foreign investors to Uzbekistan.
-Mirziyoyev promised to resume negotiations with the World Trade Organization (WTO) on joining the organization in 2018.
-On several occasions, he sharply criticized the administration and officials in the presence of media.
+The volume of exports increased by almost 15 per cent.
+In 2018, total exports were expected to reach $12.1 billion.
+He initiated the 'Tashkent City' project, intended to attract foreign investors to Uzbekistan.
+Mirziyoyev promised to resume negotiations with the World Trade Organization (WTO) on joining the organisation in 2018.
+On several occasions, he sharply criticised the administration and officials in the presence of the media.

-On 22 December, the first time in the country's history, Shavkat Mirziyoyev made an appeal to the parliament.
+On 22 December, for the first time in the country's history, Shavkat Mirziyoyev made an address to parliament.
 His speech lasted four hours.
 He said:

-Some people tell me that I did not know about everything in my country when I was a prime minister?
+Some people tell me that I did not know about everything in my country when I was prime minister.
 I knew everything, but the environment was bad.
 Now I am talking about it openly, even if some people do not like it.
-Several years the so-called ‘rats’, ‘the children of some people’ did much to spoil the country's investment fund.
-Corruption is implicated in many investment projects, and in some projects, it is 50%.
-Corruption was also in transport policy, both internal and external.
+For several years, the so‑called 'rats', 'the children of some people', did much to spoil the country's investment fund.
+Corruption is implicated in many investment projects, and in some projects it is as high as 50%.
+Corruption was also present in transport policy, both internal and external.

 U.S. Secretary of State Mike Pompeo meets with the President of Uzbekistan Shavkat Mirziyoyev, at the Department of State in Washington, D.C., on 17 May 2018.

 Some analysts think Mirziyoyev wants to enter in history as a reformer.
 He removed most of Karimov's officials and urged government to employ "new, young people who love their country."
 After a year in office, Mirziyoyev is increasingly moving away from his predecessor's policy, which is especially visible in his active foreign policy.
 He visited all the Uzbek regions and big cities to get acquainted with the implementation of the projects and reforms which he had ordered.
 Many analysts and Western media compared his rule with Chinese leader Deng Xiaoping or Russian leader Mikhail Gorbachev; his rule has been quoted as being an "Uzbek Spring".

 At the end of that year, he was named the "Asian of the Year of 2018" by the Asia Journalist Association (AJA).

 In August 2019 he closed the notorious Jaslyk Prison.